MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/CloudforSustainabilityCarbonDataModel/EmployeeCommutingType.md

 description: Entity used for classifying the type of employee commuting, as defined in the reporting company.
 author: cdm-publisher
 ms.service: common-data-model
-ms.reviewer: deonhe
+ms.reviewer: lsuresh
 ms.topic: article
-ms.date:2025
+ms.date: 05/22/2025
-ms.author: cdmditeam
+ms.author: leeclontz
 ---

 # Employee commuting type in Cloud for Sustainability carbon data model(EmployeeCommutingType)